amphitheatre-app/amphitheatre/README.md

 like docker build && kubectl apply or docker-compose up.
 Amphitheatre handles the workflow of building, pushing, and deploying applications.
 It also provides building blocks and describes customization of CI/CD pipelines.
-It is written in Rust, with the Axum framework, and SeaORM to interact with the database.
+It is written in Rust, with the Axum framework.

 [![License](https://img.shields.io/github/license/amphitheatre-app/amphitheatre)](https://github.com/amphitheatre-app/amphitheatre/blob/master/LICENSE)
 [![GitHub